 Chapter One - The Prodigal Daughter

 "Sekai e yōkoso, Atsuko Astillon."

-Like Henrex, Atsuko Astillon was a perfectly healthy baby girl.
+Like Yuuto, Atsuko Astillon was a perfectly healthy baby girl.

-But, like Henrex, she already was showing development.
-Like her brother, Atsuko has shown the very same wings and extreme lack of weight -- but she also had something completely unique to her.
-Rather than the expectedly black hair of both her parents, Atsuko's hair color was entirely purple.
+But, like Yuuto, she already was showing development.
+Like her brother, Atsuko has shown the very same wings and extreme lack of weight -- but she also had something unique to her.
+Rather than the expected black hair of both her parents, Atsuko's hair color was entirely purple.
 While they weren't worried about this small detail about their child, they did have a feeling that this wouldn't be the only thing that would develop from their new daughter: Atsuko Astillon.

 While she didn't inflict any serious wounds, she did surprise the likes of her father, mother, and even brother in how effortless it all seemed to her.
 Pitting them against one another once more, the same thing happened.
 While Asahi, her mother, was a mixture of impressed and worried, her father was simply overjoyed -- albeit he never let it show.
 After the abysmal showcasing of this from her brother, Rei saw the natural talent and skill that Atsuko possessed -- something that her older brother simply didn't have.

 It wasn't just in the art of the sword, nearly everything that Atsuko was able to get her hands on, she could use without much of a problem.
 However, this did not make her arrogant or prideful like her father.
 She didn't let it go to her head.
 Quite the opposite happened.
 As the days, weeks, and months went by, Atsuko was able to notice the attention that she was getting from her father, whereas her older brother -- was treated as if he didn't exist.
 As a result of this, she found herself being overwhelmed by...guilt.